andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_04_Preprocessing/01_SPM_Realign_Unwarp.rst

   If you don't know how many frames are in the current dataset, you can set the upper bound to an arbitrarily high number - e.g., ``1:10000``.
 This command will max out at the number of available frames, and will ensure that you do not miss any.

 However, you will notice that all of the frames for both run-1 and run-2 have been selected, even though we only want the frames for run-1.
 You could simply click and drag from frame 1 to frame 146 for run-1, but you risk accidentally including other frames by mistake.
 To restrict our file selection to only the frames we are interseted in, on the other hand, we can use the ``Filter`` field.
-This field uses **regular expressions**, a type of coding shorthand to indicate which characters to inclue in a string.
+This field uses **regular expressions**, a type of coding shorthand to indicate which characters to include in a string.
 In this case, to the left of the ``.*`` characters that are already in the field, type ``run-1`` and press return.
 This will refresh the screen to display only those frames which include the string ``run-1``.
 Either click and drag to select all of the images, or right click in the selection window and click ``Select All``.

 .. figure:: 01_SelectFrames.png